Treatment

 No. All Venus energy-based treatments are contraindicated in pregnancy and we wait until breastfeeding has been completed for hormonally responsive concerns.

-Will my fat come back after Bliss MAX?
+Will my fat come back after Bliss?

 The treated fat cells are destroyed and cleared.
 Remaining fat cells in the area can still enlarge with weight gain, so result longevity depends on maintained weight.